aramis-lab/clinicadl/docs/user_guide/data/bids.rst

 A :py:class:`~clinicadl.io.bids.BidsFileType` defines the files you are interested in.
-It is expressed in the vocabulary of the BIDS specification — a :bids:`suffix <common-principles.html#filenames>`, a :bids:`data type <common-principles.html#definitions>` (the modality folder, e.g.
+It is expressed in the vocabulary of the BIDS specification — a :bids:`suffix <common-principles.html#filenames>`, a :bids:`data type <common-principles.html#definitions>` (the folder, e.g.
-``"anat"``), a file extension, and the :bids:`entities <common-principles.html#entities>` the files must (or must not) contain.
-Regular expressions are accepted everywhere.
+``"anat"``), a file extension, and the :bids:`entities <common-principles.html#entities>` the files must (or must not) contain. `Regular expressions <https://www.w3schools.com/python/python_regex.asp>`_ are accepted everywhere.

-For example, to select cropped T1-weighted images registered to the MNI space:
+For example, to select all the isotropic T1-weighted images registered to the MNI space:

 .. code-block:: python